mxpiotrowski/corcon-glossary/research_gap.md

 id: 20220415249700
 ---

-A question or a problem that has not been answered by any of the existing research ventures within the respective field.
+A question or a problem that has not been answered by any of the existing research ventures (↗︎ [[20220415252100]] state-of-the-art) within the respective field.